 - Now drag the mouse down (if you’re filling a column) or to the right (if you’re filling a row).
 As you drag, a tooltip appears, displaying the text that is being generated for each cell.

-- On releasing the mouse button, Excel will fill the series with the serial numbers for the rest of the employees.
+- On releasing the mouse button, Excel will autofill the series with a list of the serial numbers for the rest of the employees.

 - You can also double-click the Fill Handle icon to autofill the cells.
 This will only work if you have values to the left or right of the column you need to fill as Excel looks at the adjacent column to define the last cell in the range to fill.

-Read more: How to AutoFill Numbers in Excel
+Read more: How to AutoFill Sequential Letters in Excel

 3. Use the Flash Fill Feature in Excel

-Flash Fill automatically fills your data when it senses a pattern.
+Flash Fill automatically fills your data when it senses a pattern in cells.
 For example, you can use the Flash Fill command to separate first and last names from a single column or combine them from two different columns.
+It helps to repeat formula and fill the cells simultaneously.

 - We have a First Name column and a Last Name column for the employees.
 We will combine the two names to get a full name in the Full Name.